guitar and sampled sounds (2003)

 Enrique M. Lop at Auditorio SGAE, Barcelona, Spain

 Luminoso for guitar and sampled sounds was written for Enrique Lop and created in the studios of the IUA/Phonos Foundation in Barcelona, Spain.
-It is the third work in a series of compositions for solo instrument and electronics.
+It is the third work in a series of compositions for solo instruments and electronics.
 The guitar part combines flamenco and classical guitar techniques with percussive sonorities played on the body of the instrument.
 The electronic part of Luminoso is comprised entirely of acoustic guitar sounds, some of which are easily identifiable, and others of which have been processed into completely different forms using a variety of software tools.
 The title refers to the quality of sunlight in Barcelona, which I found myself trying to capture in this music.

 Benjamin Beirs, guitar